 You made it!

 Calgary is a constantly evolving city, and its prime location makes it the perfect starting point for exploring its diverse neighbouring regions.
-There are so many exciting things to do and to help you compile your perfect Calgary “to-do” list, take a peek at our suggested Calgary tours, or our guide of things to do in Calgary.
+There are so many exciting things to do and to help you compile your perfect Calgary “to-do” list, take a peek at our suggested Calgary tours or our guide to things to do in Calgary.

 Where to Stay in Calgary